robosquiggles/go4robo/README.md

 ![GO4ROBO Isaac Sim Extension](./_artifacts/isaacsim_ext.png)

-*Hint: For a shortcut to edit the extension in VSCode, click the tiny VSCode icon in the upper right corner of the
+*Hint: For a shortcut to edit the extension in VSCode, click the tiny VSCode icon in the upper right corner of the extension page.

 ## Archive Project Setup